scott-eric-kaufman/the-whole-sek/content/the-valve/2008-09-15-meet-the-new-boss-same-as-the-old-boss.md

 The three events that you’ve lined up are book events of the first type, so I’d think what we’d want is another reading group or two.
 I think the books chosen should be either minor works by major authors (e.g. _Adam Bede_)  or major works by minor authors—doing a literary classic will just drown people in the already-said.

 My own suggestion is _The Silver Stallion_ by James Branch Cabell: it’s arguably one of his best works, I don’t think we’ve done any early 20th century American fiction yet, and it’s been reprinted a number of times.
 I’d be interested in seeing what contemporary critics have to say about it.
 Alternatively, we could go back to John’s suggestion of _Frankenstein_.
-I know that the last time I suggested this, it was mentioned the some people aren’t into F &amp; SF, but really, I think that there’s enough going on so that it doesn’t matter if something isn’t to someone’s particular interest.
+I know that the last time I suggested this, it was mentioned the some people aren’t into F & SF, but really, I think that there’s enough going on so that it doesn’t matter if something isn’t to someone’s particular interest.

 By  on 09/15/08 at 05:32 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/meet_the_new_boss_same_as_the_old_boss/#22284)
 []()